griffda/PROCESS-/documentation/proc-pages/io/input-guide.md

 ## Fixed Inputs

-One can enter an input into the `IN.DAT`  by
+One can enter an input into the `IN.DAT` by:

 ```
 rmajor = 8.90 * Plasma major radius [m]